10-01/script-spaghetti/README.md

 ## Notes

-- Ask Dave if you need the API key, he has it somewhere
+- Ask Haydn if you need the API key, he has it somewhere
 - The compute scripts need the pull scripts to finish first obviously
 - If MLS data looks weird its because their season is different from european leagues
-- Check #data-eng on Slack if something breaks